source-separation/tutorial/_sources/basics/phase.md

 Let's think back
 to the section about time-frequency representations: each bin is index by time along the x-axis and frequency along the y-axis.
-We'll be a little hand-wavy here, but we can think of a {term}`TF bin` as a "snapshot" of the sound at that particular time and at that particular frequency component.
+We'll be a little hand-wavy here, but we can think of a TF bin as a "snapshot" of the sound at that particular time and at that particular frequency component.
 In a magnitude spectrogram, power spectrogram, log spectrogram, etc, each value represents the sound's energy for that frequency at that time.
 So, if you're keeping